-It’s recommended by the state.
-According to North Dakota Century Code Section 10-32.1-13, all members of a North Dakota LLC may enter into an oral, written or implied operating agreement to regulate the internal affairs of the company.
+- It’s recommended by the state.
+According to North Dakota Century Code, Uniform Limited Liability Company Act § 10-32.1-13, all members of a North Dakota LLC may enter into an oral, written or implied operating agreement to regulate the internal affairs of the company.

 - It'll prevent conflict among your business partners.
 If you're starting a multi-member LLC, having an operating agreement will prevent misunderstandings amongst your team by setting clear expectations about each partner's role and responsibilities.

 - It helps preserve your limited liability status.
 If you're the sole owner of a single-member LLC in North Dakota, having an operating agreement will help to ensure your limited liability status is upheld by court officials, and add to your business's credibility as a whole.